-While the modernized gambling from Pennsylvania’s 2017 legalization of online forms of casinos, sports betting, and lottery play has been going on for more than a year, there’s a related aspect just getting underway now.
+While the modernized gambling from Pennsylvania’s 2017 legalization of online forms of casinos, sports betting, and PA Lottery has been going on for more than a year, there’s a related aspect just getting underway now.

 Researchers at Penn State University, funded by a state grant from the proceeds of iGaming, are starting work on a comprehensive survey of how Pennsylvanians have been impacted by the addition of interactive gaming.